SolbiatiAlessandro/google_q-a_labellling/README.md

+# Google QUEST Q&A Labeling
+## Improving automated understanding of complex question answer content

-This is my github repo for the Kaggle Competition Google QUEST
+This is my github repo for the Kaggle Competition https://www.kaggle.com/c/google-quest-challenge

 Follows my notes, most of the work is in the notebooks folder.